 More information on searching Google Scholar is available from their page on Search Tips

 When searching for articles and online resources off-site you may find that you hit paywalls and have to repeatedly copy and paste the title into iDiscover to check for access.
-Install this browser extension for a solution to this problem.
+Install the Lean Library browser extension for a solution to this problem.
 It integrates subscription access with the Open Access alternative.
 Once installed, the extension will deliver the article in the browser regardless of where on the Internet the search is made.